mobizt/Firebase-ESP32/src/README.md

 return - **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.
+Call [FirebaseData object].dataType or [FirebaseData object].dataTypeNum to determine what type of data successfully stores in the database.

-Call [FirebaseData object].jsonArray will return the pointer to FirebaseJsonArray object contains array value of the payload returned from the server.
+Call [FirebaseData object].to<FirebaseJsonArray>() and [FirebaseData object].to<FirebaseJsonArray*>() will return reference to object and pointer to FirebaseJsonArray object that contains the array from payload.

-If the type of payload returned from the server is not an array, the array element in [FirebaseData object].jsonArray will be empty.
+If the type of payload returned from the server is not an array, the array element in [FirebaseData object].to<FirebaseJsonArray>() will be empty.

 ```C++
 bool getArray(FirebaseData &fbdo, <string> path);